Architects can minimize costs related to bird safe glass design rules with smart decisions in the planning phase.

 Selecting Quality Bird Safe Glass

-Architects today have a number of bird friendly glass options to choose from, possessing various qualities and price points.
+Architects today have a number of bird safe glass options to choose from, possessing various qualities and price points.
 Field studies and tunnel testing show that the most effective design solutions comply with the 2” by 4” rule.
 This rule requires markers no more than two inches apart on a horizontal axis, or four inches apart on a vertical axis.

 These dimensions are shorter top-to-bottom than most birds in flight and narrower than their wingspans.
 Even though birds don’t see the glass itself, they see the markers as tightly-spaced obstacles.
 As a result, the birds don’t try to fly through the glass.